tg0h/dotfiles/README.md

 - add archive function
 - how to manage sym links to eg work function repo
 - how to manage env variables and display state on cli - similar to an aws global profile but for any of my functions

+## done

-- better kitty tab bar
+- better kitty tab bar - done 25 aug 22